LukoJy3D/perfect100/README.md

 ## Ways to contribute

 1. Add game ID to [games.yml](games.yml).
-Github actions will do the rest of the templating and some silly AI content.
+Github actions will do the rest of the templating.
 2. Add missing guides where it says `Add guide content here`.
 3. Post an issue with a request for new guides or improvements on existing ones.